Why do I have to file anything?

 Does the Probate Court accept credit cards?

 Yes.
-Visa, MasterCard and Discover.
+Visa, MasterCard, American Express, and Discover.
 Service fees and limitations apply.
 Please CLICK HERE for more information.

 Does the Probate Court require praecipes with the Notice of Hearing?